camillesalvador/akafred.github.io/_posts/2014-12-10-simple-monitoring-of-web-sites.markdown

 * *Ping* - checks for response from ICMP ping
 * *Port* - which we guess checks if it can create a TCP-connection to a specific port on a host

-It is worth noting that UptimeRobot's primary servers are in Dallas, TX so for a primarily local service in Oslo, Norway, the response times are somewhat high and there is a lot of network infrastructure between them and us that might cause "false positives".
+It is worth noting that UptimeRobot's primary servers are in Dallas, TX, so for a primarily local service in Oslo, Norway, the response times are somewhat high and there is a lot of network infrastructure between them and us that might cause "false positives".
 Also one should make sure the monitoring traffic doesn't skew web stats (especially the Keyword monitor can possibly affect stats).

 UptimeRobot checks every 5 to 120 minutes (configurable).